Japi42/ECL/docs/Luma-on-pi.md

 * A pile of 6-pin dupont cables (female-to-female)
 * A pile of 1-pin dupont cables (female-to-female)

+## Pi setup

+You need to enable the SPI interface on the pi.
+This can be done in "raspi-config", under "Interfacing options"

 ## Wiring

 The HiLetgo 0.95" 7-pin 65k SPI SSD1331 OLED Display is what was used during development.